Jesús Guillera

-Jesús Guillera (born 31 December 1955) is a Spanish mathematician specializing in number theory, best known for his work on Ramanujan-type series for calculating the mathematical constant π.
-Largely self-taught in advanced mathematics, he later earned a doctorate from the University of Zaragoza and has since published extensively on hypergeometric identities, WZ-pairs, and related topics in analytic number theory.
+Jesús Guillera (31 December 1955 – 9 February 2026) was a Spanish mathematician who specialised in number theory, best known for his work on Ramanujan-type series for calculating the mathematical constant π.
+Largely self-taught in advanced mathematics, he later earned a doctorate from the University of Zaragoza and since then published extensively on hypergeometric identities, WZ-pairs, and related topics in analytic number theory.

 Education and career

 Guillera obtained a Bachelor of Science in Physics from the University of Zaragoza in 1979.
 For much of his career, he taught physics and mathematics at secondary schools in the province of Zaragoza.
 In 2002, Guillera took a medical leave from teaching due to stress and began to devote himself to the study of mathematics, focusing on studying the number π.

 Working independently and without formal academic affiliation, Guillera discovered previously unpublished formulas that drew international attention from the mathematical community.
 In 2007, he earned his PhD in number theory from the University of Zaragoza under the supervision of Eva Gallardo and Wadim Zudilin.
 His thesis received the distinction cum laude and was awarded the Extraordinary Prize.
-Guillera has since served as a researcher in the Department of Mathematics at the University of Zaragoza.
+Guillera had since served as a researcher in the Department of Mathematics at the University of Zaragoza.